wp-plugins/simpleadplacement/readme.txt

 === simpleAdPlacement ===
 Contributors: hkothari
 Donate link: http://www.hydronitrogen.com/
-Tags: advertising, ads, placement
+Tags: advertising, ads, placement, adsense
 Requires at least: 2.0.2
 Tested up to: 3.0
-Stable tag: 0.91
+Stable tag: 0.92

 simpleAdPlacement aims to be just what its name says.
 It allows you to easily place your advertisements in specified locations of pages.